pepkit/peppy/docs/docs/project-config.md

 ```

 ### Project config section: `subprojects`
 Subprojects are useful to define multiple similar projects within a single project config file.
-Under the subprojects key, you can specify names of subprojects, and then underneath these you can specify any project config variables that you want to overwrite for that particular subproject.
-Tell looper to load a particular subproject by passing ``--sp subproject-name`` on the command line.
+Under the subprojects key, you can specify names of subprojects, and then within those you can specify any project config variables that you want to overwrite for that particular subproject.
+Tell looper to load a particular subproject by passing `--sp subproject-name` on the command line.

 **Example**: